dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * some data persistance or computation
 * some display of said data or computation that is reasonably complex
 * it is two terms so you have time to implement something cool!
-* don't worry we'll figure this out together
 * reward for challenge - min complexity - but better grade if challenged
 * will give feedback: easy - medium - hard levels
 * can negotiate - time converts to complexity at some point
 * past -> rigor
 * 2 terms == lotta f' time
-* will try to have some rubrics for each milestone in advance